-· Target Active Directory Synchronization Account

-This account is used by:

-- a.
-The Directory Synchronization Agent (DSA) to access the target Active Directory domain - b.
-The Mail Source Agent (MSA) to perform mailbox switch

-For more details, see Setting Up the Target Active Directory Synchronization Account.

-- Target Exchange Account - This account is used by Migration Manager for Exchange agents installed on agent host to access the target Exchange server. - For more details, see Setting Up the Target Exchange Account. - · Target Active Directory Account - This account is used by Migration Manager for Exchange agents to access the target domain. - For more details, see Setting Up the Target Active Directory Account. - Target Agent Host Account - This account is used to install and run the Migration Manager for Exchange agents on agent host and to access the license server. - For more details, see Setting Up Target Agent Host Account.
+- Target Active Directory Synchronization Account This account is used by the Directory Synchronization Agent (DSA) to access the target Active Directory domain - For more details, see Setting Up the Target Active Directory Synchronization Account. - Target Exchange Account - This account is used by Migration Manager for Exchange agents installed on agent host to access the target Exchange server. - For more details, see Setting Up the Target Exchange Account. - Target Active Directory Account - This account is used by Migration Manager for Exchange agents to access the target domain.
+For more details, see Setting Up the Target Active Directory Account. - · Target Agent Host Account - This account is used to install and run the Migration Manager for Exchange agents on agent host and to access the license server. - For more details, see Setting Up Target Agent Host Account.